wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 1.8.1 =
+* fixed an error in the new widget controls

 = 1.8 =
 * added option for post thumbs to the widgets
 * added show_post_thumb (true/false) to the [reaction_buttons_most_clicks] shortcode